jonymittal/JWT/README.md

 Just start the application with the Spring Boot maven plugin (mvn spring-boot:run).
 The application is running at http://localhost:8070.

-There is 4 Rest API present in this project, These API demonstrate how to Generate Access Token & how to use the Access Token in Other API and the different authorization exceptions.
+There is 4 rest API present in this project, These API demonstrate how to Generate Access Token & how to use the Access Token and the different authorization exceptions.

-The Sample Request of All API with their Response on Postman is Given as:
+The sample request of all API with their response on Postman is given as:

 **1. Sample Request to Signup User**
 ```